Love is blind—and never more than when it comes to our money.

 According to a new poll by CreditCards.com, 92% of Americans say they never hide the details of their financial lives from a significant other.
 But the 7% that do means that 6 million Americans are hiding something.
 The most common things they conceal?
 A credit card account (67%), a secret savings account (45%), a hidden checking account (38%) or a plain old financial secret.

-Whether he’s hiding how much he makes, how much he owes, or you caught him red-handed withdrawing money from your account–true story of a friend’s ex–it can lead you to question: 1) why and 2) what else he’s concealing.
+Whether she's hiding how much she makes, how much she owes, or you caught her red-handed withdrawing money from your account—true story of a friend's ex—it can lead you to question: 1) why and 2) what else she's concealing.

 What You Can Do: Have a talk about "financial infidelity."
 How honest do you expect your partner to be?
 Are there any money uglies in your past you need to talk about?
 Here's a good guide on how to broach the topic.

-The issue here isn’t so much your bottom line, but trust, which underlies the foundation of every relationship.
-If you catch him in a lie that shakes your belief in who he is, it can be hard to rebuild your faith in each other, let alone a solid financial future together.
+The issue here isn't so much your bottom line, but trust, which underlies the foundation of every relationship.
+If you catch her in a lie that shakes your belief in who she is, it can be hard to rebuild your faith in each other, let alone a solid financial future together.

 8. He's Always Borrowing ...
 From Someone